-With the 24-hour service having launched on the Central, Jubille and Victoria lines back in August and the Northern line about to join the party this weekend, we’ve updated our look at the property market surrounding each night tube stop station.
+With the 24-hour service having launched on the Central, Jubilee, Victoria and Northern lines earlier this year, and the Piccadilly Line ready to join the party this weekend, we’ve updated our look at the property market surrounding each night tube stop station.

 Night Tube Property Prices

 The launch of the Northern line night tube service is no doubt one of the most anticipated as the line connects both the very north and south peripherals of the city, with the Jubilee and Victoria line services merely brushing the boundary south of the river.

 Property demand across the Northern line reflects this, with the most sought after stations for buyer demand all located in Zone 3 and further afield, with the exception of Clapham North.
 Although demand should increase across the entirety of the night tube service, homeowners at each end of the Northern line should be particularly well placed to see the value of their property increase, in line with this heightened buyer demand.Russell Quirk

 The average house price across all stations is due to benefit from the night tube, or already benefiting from it, is currently £858,064, which highlights the inflated cost of property profiting from the service compared to the rest of capital, with property some £300,000 more than the London average as a whole.

 The Victoria line takes the top spot for most expensive, with property surrounding its night tube service stations costing £949,212 on average.
 The Central line is also marginally more expensive with an average property price of £858,034.